Artisan Sourdough Bread Recipe

 Pro Tip: Try the float test

-Drop a little bit of starter into a glass jar.
+Drop a small amount of starter into a glass of water.
 If the starter floats, it is ready to bake with.
 See the picture below.

 sourdough starter floating in a glass of water